-As an institution, the INAOE, has the following goals:
+As an institution, the INAOE has the following goals:

-Dr. Guillermo Haro replaced Erro as observatory director, under Haro, the observatory became one of the most important centers in Latin America due to the quality of its scientific work.
+Dr. Guillermo Haro replaced Erro as director.
+Under Haro´s direction, the observatory became one of the most important astronomy sites in Latin America due to the quality of its scientific work.

-In 1971, Haro decided to create the INAOE, since he realized how important optics and electronics were for this country.
-The Optics Department was founded in 1972 and two years later, the Electronics Department started its activities.
-Since its creation, one of the INAOE’s goals is to shape young researchers, who will be capable of identifying and solving scientific and technological problems in the fields of astrophysics, optics and electronics.
-Masters in Optics studies started in 1972 and in 1974, Electronics studies were created.
+In 1971, Haro decided to create the INAOE, as he realized how important optics and electronics were for México.
+The Optics Department was founded in, and two years later, the Electronics Department started its activities.
+Since its creation, one of the INAOE’s goals is to shape young researchers capable of identifying and solving scientific and technological problems in the fields of astrophysics, optics and electronics.
+Master in Optics studies started in 1972 and, in 1974, Electronics studies were created.